apache/pulsar/README.md

     From the JDK version drop-down list, select **Download JDK...** or choose an existing recent Java 8 (1.8) JDK version.

 3. In the download dialog, select version `1.8`.
-You can pick from many vendors.
+You can pick a version from many vendors.
 Unless you have a specific preference, choose `AdoptOpenJDK (Hotspot)`.

 #### Configure Java version for Maven in IntelliJ